metislabs/slate/source/includes/_errors.md

 ## Errors
-Retrieves information for errors and discrepancy in the Metislabs API.
+Retrieves information for external errors that impact the service of Metislabs API.
 This should provide the user with information on why certain `Readings` or `Predictions` are missing.

 ### Usage